-The state's departments of Water Resources (DWR) and Fish & Wildlife (CDFW) are undertaking multiple ongoing and proposed studies of mercury methylation controls in and downstream of the Yolo Wildlife Area.
+The USGS recently completed a comprehensive study of methylation processes in Yolo Bypass rice fields.
+The state's departments of Water Resources (DWR) and Fish & Wildlife (CDFW) are undertaking multiple studies of mercury methylation controls in and around the Yolo Wildlife Area.
 The purposes of these related studies are to characterize current methylation rates and to evaluate the effectiveness of potential management practices on methylation rates.